chongyangshi/yronwood/README.md

 ## Web Interface

-A simple web interface for showing and uploading the images is available as a separate containerized web service in `/web`, and configurations in `/nginx`.
+A simple web interface for showing and uploading the images is available as a separate containerized web service in `/web/yronwood`, with configurations enclosed.
+It runs as a separate web service in Kubernetes in my setup.

 ## Credits